mheilner/mheilner/README.md

 ### Hi, I'm Mark  👋
 ![image](https://github.com/mheilner/mheilner/assets/108209902/f35c4eaa-42cb-4b5e-9398-476b7738210b)

-I'm a passionate software engineer with a knack for deciphering data from diverse sources.
-My education in Computer Science and Machine Learning fuels my drive to create intelligent solutions for businesses, ask the right questions, and redefine impactful storytelling.
-I believe in technology as a force for positive change and aim to craft meaningful narratives that resonate with audiences while leveraging data's potential for innovation.
+I'm a passionate software and data engineer using technologies like AWS, Docker, and Python to turn data into effective decisions.
+My education in Computer Science and Machine Learning fuels my curiosity for asking the right questions and building software that leads to a better answer.
+I see technology as a force for positive change and aim to put it to the right use as I innovate and contribute to business growth.

 <!--
 **mheilner/mheilner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.